ddev/ddev/docs/users/alternate-uses.md

 Although it has not a primary goal of DDEV-Local, a number of people have found it easy to use DDEV-Local on a CI system like Github Actions or TravisCI or CircleCI to test out their projects.
 Instead of setting up a hosting environment for testing, they just start the project using DDEV and run their tests.

-Examples of this approach are shown in [Codeception tests in Travis CI with DDEV and Selenium](https://dev.to/tomasnorre/codeception-tests-in-travis-ci-with-ddev-and-selenium-1607) and [Github Action Setup Ddev](https://github.com/jonaseberle/github-action-setup-ddev)
+Examples of this approach are shown in [Codeception tests in Travis CI with DDEV and Selenium](https://dev.to/tomasnorre/codeception-tests-in-travis-ci-with-ddev-and-selenium-1607) and [GitHub Action Setup Ddev](https://github.com/jonaseberle/github-action-setup-ddev)

 ### Integration of DDEV-Local Docker Images Into Other Projects

 It is possible to use DDEV-Local Docker images outside the context of the DDEV-Local environment.
-People have used the ddev-webserver image for running tests in PHPStorm, for example.
+People have used the ddev-webserver image for running tests in PhpStorm, for example.

 ### Casual Project Webosting on the Internet (including Let's Encrypt)